 The defendant went on a "shooting spree" at a hospital.
 During this time, he grabbed two women who were at the hospital by their necks and handcuffed them together and held them hostage.
 When the security guards came, he pointed his gun at the two women's heads, and the security left.
 He then barricaded the three of them in a room before ultimately turning himself in.2

 There are several legal defenses to fight a "false imprisonment to avoid arrest" charge.
 Some of these include:

 - no increased risk of harm,

 - self-defense / defense of others

 Penal Code 210.5 PC is a felony.
-If you are convicted of this offense, you face three, five or eight years in the state prison.3 And...depending on the circumstances...you may face additional charges and penalties for a variety of related offenses such as
+If you are convicted of this offense, you face three, five or eight years in county jail.3 And...depending on the circumstances...you may face additional charges and penalties for a variety of related offenses such as

 - possibly even murder if a hostage is killed.

 Below, our California criminal defense attorneys4 explain Penal Code 210.5 PC California's law against falsely imprisoning a hostage by addressing the following: